Blake Shelton and Miranda Lambert Tie the Knot

 "I'm married to my best friend!"
-Miranda told US Weekly following the ceremony, for which she donned her mother's wedding dress.
+Lambert told Us Weekly following the ceremony, for which she donned her mother's wedding dress.
 "Looking forward to a lifetime of laughter."

-"I wanted to be married to Miranda the day I proposed," Blake added.
+"I wanted to be married to Miranda the day I proposed," Shelton adds.
 "Finally, it's official!"

 Not an easy feat for a woman whose career has exploded in the last few years.
 This year alone, she's already been awarded four ACM Awards, including Female Vocalist of the Year, in addition to winning the Grammy for Best Female Country Vocal Performance for 'The House That Built Me.'
 Not to mention, her 'Revolution,' 'Crazy Ex-Girlfriend' and 'Kerosene' albums have all been certified platinum by the RIAA for sales exceeding one million units.

 While their successes have come separately, they have been able to share them.
-In November, Blake and Miranda became the first couple since Tim McGraw and Faith Hill to win multiple CMAs in the same night.
-They took home matching awards, with Miranda being named Female Vocalist of the Year and the Male honor going to Blake.
+In November, Shelton and Lambert became the first couple since Tim McGraw and Faith Hill to win multiple CMAs in the same night.
+They took home matching awards, with Lambert being named Female Vocalist of the Year and the male honor going to Shelton.
 Additionally, the songstress' 'Revolution' won Album of the Year, while the project's track 'The House That Built Me' took both Song and Music Video of the Year.
-In addition to his Vocalist trophy, Blake also received the statue for Vocal Event of the Year with Trace for 'Hillbilly Bone.'
+In addition to his Vocalist trophy, Shelton also received the statue for Vocal Event of the Year with Adkins for 'Hillbilly Bone.'
 What better way to solidify their status as country music's reigning golden couple?

 The new Mr. and Mrs. Shelton are expected to spend the next week or so on their honeymoon at an undisclosed location.
-Congrats, Miranda and Blake!!
+Congrats to the newlyweds!